LAST UPDATED: 5/10/23 – Tips for Visiting Africa for the First Time

 - You might want to consider leaving your two-piece swimsuit at home.

-- Smart, casual dress is recommended when eating out, with collared shirts recommended for men.
+- Smart, casual dress is recommended when eating out.
+Collared shirts are recommended for men.

 - Avoid bringing name brand running shoes or clothing, which will make you easily stick out as a tourist.